 a renewed mind -- These verses go with verse 17.
 The

-result of renewing our minds in the word of God, and its effects transform
+resulting in renewing our mind in the word of God and transforming

-our lives (Rom 12-2).
-We are the product of our own thinking; our identity is defined
+our life (Rom 12-2).
+We are the product of our thinking; our identity is defined

 by the summation of our thoughts.
-We look in the mirror and find it is easy
+We look in the mirror and find it easy

-to believe the misnomer that we are the substance of our bodies.
+to believe the misnomer that our essence is a body.
 However, we

-look at our rotting corpse after we’re dead and say, ‘That’s not
+look at our rotting corpse in a casket and say, ‘That’s not me;’ it never was

-identity by renewing our minds, because ultimately we will do whatever is in
+identity by renewing our mind, in that we ultimately do whatever is in

-members of the body of Christ we do things with the goal of unity in mind.
+members of the body of Christ we do things with the goal of unity in mind, and

 Col 3-12,13